 Yachts & Sailboats

-Smaller yachts and sailboats carry 8 to 40 guests and can vary considerably in price and amenities, from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
+Smaller yachts, riverboats, barges and sailboats carry 8 to 40 guests and can vary considerably in price and amenities, from rustic floating base camps to luxurious yachts that will satisfy the most refined travel styles.
 They offer the most active and intimate experience with the most time ashore.
 It is easier to get 12 travelers ashore in one group than it is to ferry 100 passengers ashore in multiple groups, so smaller yachts can mean more time ashore.
 The tradeoff is that these ships are smaller.
 They have smaller cabins, bathrooms, dining room and deck space, meaning there are not as many public places to go for a private moment on deck.
 However, travelers aboard small yachts and sailboats often comment that getting to know their fellow passengers and crew is one of the highlights of the trip.
 Some of our partner vessels that are family owned and operated truly feel like floating B&Bs.

 5) Think About Guides & Guest Hosts